VL5H/File-Conversion-Web-App/README.md

 I created this as a quick add-on tool that I needed for another project.

-Utlilizes Python and its "Markitdown" library for the main app and file type conversion logic.
+Utilizes Python and its "Markitdown" library for the main app and file type conversion logic.
 The flask library as well as HTML, CSS, and JavaScript were used to create the actual web app UI.

 Installation/Set-Up:
 1. Download the following files: